-With negligible external background after the FV cuts, the LS intrinsic impurity levels and backgrounds from cosmogenic isotopes determine the lower analysis threshold of recoil electrons.
+With a negligible external background after the FV cuts, the intrinsic impurity levels of the LS and backgrounds from cosmogenic isotopes determine the lower analysis threshold of recoil electrons.
 JUNO will deploy four LS purification approaches.
-Three of them focus on the removal of natural radioactivity in LS during distillation, water extraction and gas stripping [42].
-An additional online monitoring system (OSIRIS [43]) will be built to measure the U, Th, and Radon contaminations before the LS filling.
+Three of them focus on the removal of natural radioactivity in the LS during distillation, water extraction, and gas stripping [42].
+An additional online monitoring system (OSIRIS [43]) will be built to measure the U, Th, and radon contaminations before filling the LS.
 As a feasibility study, following the assumptions in the JUNO Yellow Book [22], we start with $10^{-17}$ g/g $^{238}$ U and $^{232}$ Th in the secular equilibrium, which are close to those of Borexino Phase I [44].
-However, from Borexino's measurements the daughter nuclei of Rn, i.e., Pb and Po, are likely off-equilibrium.
-In this study 10-24 g/g Pb and a Po decay rate of 2600 cpd/kt are assumed [45].
-The left plot of Fig. 8 shows the internal background spectrum under the assumptions above, and the B neutrino signal is also drawn for comparison.
-Obviously, an effective background reduction method is needed.
-The $\alpha$ peaks are not included since after LS quenching their visible energies are usually less than 1 MeV, much smaller than the 2 MeV analysis threshold.
+However, from Borexino's measurements, the daughter nuclei of Rn, i.e., Pb and Po, are likely off-equi-librium.
+In this study, $10^{-24}$ g/g Pb and a Po decay rate of 2600 cpd/kt are assumed [45].
+The top plot of Fig. 8 shows the internal background spectrum under the assumptions above; the B neutrino signal is also drawn for comparison.
+Obviously, an effective background re-